spinbits/sylius-baselinker-plugin/README.md

 <h1 align="center">Sylius Baselinker Plugin</h1>

 ## Help
-If you need some help with Sylius development, don't be hesitated to contact us directly.
+If you need some help with Sylius development, don't hesitate to contact us directly.
 You can send us an email at office@spinbits.io

 ## Quickstart Installation